 Begin by taking perhaps 5-10mg of CBD oil per day for a few days, recording any effects you notice, then up the dosage as required until you find the optimum amount without adverse side-effects.
 You can work out how much CBD is in a single drop of any strength CBD oil by following the link to our handy guide.

-You can get a general idea of the dosage that might suit you by using the Jersey Hemp dosage calculator.
 It’s also worth being aware that the UK’s Food Standards Agency has recommend as a precaution that healthy adults do not take more than 70mg of CBD per day.

 Further study is required to determine the impact of taking CBD regularly over a long period of time, however a number of clinical studies have shown that it remains well tolerated over periods of weeks or months.